 Activate and Use Air Gestures on Samsung Galaxy Note 3

-Edited by Batkingnz, Anonymous, Eng, Lynn and 10 others
+Edited by Batkingnz, Eng, Lynn, Doug Collins and 9 others

 Of all the innovations and features that make the Samsung Galaxy Note3 one of the best "phablets" around, the one that really stands out is the built in Air Gestures.
 Air gestures allow you to use the movements of your hand over the front-facing camera to control certain device functions.
 Read on for instructions on how to enable Air Gestures, and how to use Air Gestures.